-Empirical Methods of Research, fall 2018.
+Empirical Methods of Research (fall 2022, fall 2020, fall 2018)

 Graduate seminar in comparative politics.
 This course surveys important questions driving research in the fields of regimes, regime change, and authoritarian politics. students will learn to identify interesting research questions and execute sound research designs.

-Government and Politics in Contemporary China, fall 2016, fall 2017.
+Government and Politics in Contemporary China (spring 2022, fall 2017, fall 2016)

 This course introduces students to contemporary Chinese politics and uses China as a case to test various general theories in the social sciences.
 In the first part, we survey modern Chinese political development from late Qing through the 1980s.
 In particular, we will study important political change through theories of revolutions and social movements.
-In the second part, we explore various themes in contemporary politics: economic development, environmental protection, inequality, nationalism, religion, censorship, corruption, etc. We will examine how China confirms and defies existing social science theories.
+In the second part, we explore various themes in contemporary politics: economic development, environmental protection, inequality, nationalism, religion, corruption, technology, etc. We will examine how China confirms and defies existing social science theories.
 Students will obtain knowledge in social science concepts and theories, substantive knowledge in Chinese politics, and academic writing skills.

-Business and Political Economy in Modern China, spring 2017, fall 2018.
+Business and Political Economy in Modern China (fall 2018, spring 2017)

 This course introduces students to the political economy of China's development since the 1970s.
 Each week we examine one aspect of the Chinese economy: agriculture, manufacturing, export, infrastructure, finance, social welfare, technology, sustainability, etc. Each topic consists of two sessions.
 In the first session, we study the issue, relevant theories, and concrete policy changes in the reform era.
 In the second session, we analyze a published case study of a firm (private and public, Chinese and foreign) that has done or is doing business in China: the challenges it has faced and the lessons it has learned.
-This course uses the "case method" which entails intensive in-class discussion between the instructor and students.
-Students acquire skills in verbal communication and case writing.